Elenkosz/rivus/doc/reference_subs.rst

 There you can find help from the entry level (install, create database) to more advanced topics (queries, data archive).

-In this module presents a convenient way to interact with the your PostgreSQL database.
+In this module presents a convenient way to interact with your PostgreSQL database.

 Store example
 ::